Mental Health Disorders - Business Diversity & Inclusion

 Payment to be made through PayPal.

-Reservations: Because the exercise is interactive we have set the participation cap at 25 people at any one time with a minimum of 12 people.
-The minimum covers from 1-12 people and $50.00 pp for each person over the 12 person minimum up to 25.
-Note:The location where the exercise takes place is large that can accommodate more than 100 people.
+Reservations: Because the exercise is interactive, we have set the participation cap at 25 people at any one time with a minimum of 12 people.
+The minimum covers from 1-12 people and $50.00 pp for each person over the 12-person minimum up to a 25-person maximum.
+Note:The location where the exercise takes place is large and can accommodate more than 100 people.
 For those that would like to bring in a larger group the exercise package can be customized for a larger group setting without diminishing the objective.

-You will have the opportunity of bringing in your own food and non alcoholic beverages at no additional cost.
-This will provide for an opportunity to talk with your group after the event is over where the experience is fresh in their minds.
+You will have the opportunity of bringing in your own food and nonalcoholic beverages at no additional cost.
+This will provide an opportunity to talk with your group after the event is over where the experience is fresh in their minds.
 At your request we can also participate in those discussions.

-If you have any questions regarding the program or would like to discuss and schedule a date and time for your group, please fill out the comment form below where we will followup on a timely basis.
+If you have any questions regarding the program, please fill out the comment form below where we will follow-up on a timely basis.